-Modesty has little place in your job application.
-Employers seek confident applicants who can articulate why they are the best candidate for the position.
+Modesty has little place in your job application, as employers seek confident applicants who can articulate why they are the best candidate for the position.
 Each section provides you with an opportunity to showcase your talent and encourage the employer to call you in for an interview.
-The achievements section gives the employer information on your past success.
+Listing achievements in a job application gives the employer information on your past success.
 Here's what you should know about using job achievements effectively.

 Avoiding Empty Phrases